Beyond Euclid: An Illustrated Guide to Modern Machine Learning with Geometric, Topological, and Algebraic Structures: Survey: Non-Euclidean Machine Learning

-This subsection reviews dimensionality reduction methods, which include: manifold learning methods, where a manifold of lower-dimension is learned within a Euclidean space of higher dimension; submanifold learning methods, where a submanifold of lower-dimension is learned within a manifold of higher dimension; and encoding methods, where data in a high-dimension Euclidean or manifold is mapped to a lower-dimensional Euclidean or manifold via an encoder.
-We first introduce our taxonomy defined by the mathematical structure of both the \textit{spaces} and the dimensionality reduction \textit{model}.
-Then, we review the literature on this topic in Figure~\ref{fig:dimension_reduction} with details in the text.
+We first introduce our taxonomy defined by the mathematical structure of both the \textit{spaces} and the latent embedding \textit{model}.
+Then, we review the literature on latent embeddings in Figure~\ref{fig:geo-dimension-reduction}, with details in the text.

-\paragraph*{Taxonomy} We define the problem of dimensionality reduction as transforming high-dimensional data from their data space $X$ into a latent space $Y$ of lower dimension, i.e., $\dim(Y) < \dim(X)$.
-Figure~\ref{fig:dimension_reduction} organizes dimensionality reduction methods into a taxonomy first based on the geometric properties of the data and latent spaces\textemdash see the first two columns.
-It differentiates between conventional Euclidean spaces and the more complex manifold spaces, setting the stage for the following four key configurations: Euclidean Data to Euclidean Latents, Manifold Data to One-Dimensional Euclidean Latents, Manifold Data to Euclidean Latents, Euclidean Data to Manifold Latents, and Manifold Data to Manifold Latents.
-For each configuration, the lower dimensional latent space $Y$ is schematically represented as a space of dimension 1: a line for Euclidean spaces, and a circle for manifolds.
-The higher-dimensional data space $X$ is schematically represented as a space of dimension 2: a plane for Euclidean spaces, and a sphere for manifolds.
-Yet, we emphasize that we review all dimensionality reduction methods here; not only the methods going from dimension 2 to dimension 1.
+\paragraph*{Taxonomy} We define the problem of latent embeddings as transforming (typically, high-dimensional) data from their data space $X$ into a latent space $Y$ (typically, of lower dimension, i.e., $\dim(Y) < \dim(X)$).
+Figure~\ref{fig:geo-dimension-reduction} organizes latent embeddings methods into a taxonomy first based on the geometric properties of the data and latent spaces\textemdash see the first two columns.
+It differentiates between conventional Euclidean spaces and the more complex manifold spaces, setting the stage for the following four key configurations: Euclidean Data to Euclidean Latents, Manifold Data to Euclidean Latents, Euclidean Data to Manifold Latents, and Manifold Data to Manifold Latents.
+For each configuration, the (usually, lower dimensional) latent space $Y$ is schematically represented as a space of dimension 1: a line for Euclidean spaces, and a circle for manifolds.
+The (usually, higher-dimensional) data space $X$ is schematically represented as a space of dimension 2: a plane for Euclidean spaces, and a sphere for manifolds.
+Yet, we emphasize that we review all latent embedding methods here; not only the methods going from dimension 2 to dimension 1.